 Many species of wildlife can coexist successfully within and on the fringes of cities if community plans recognize and maintain the necessary habitats and conditions.
-It is also important to reduce conflict between the built environment and the natural environment.
-For example, birds can collide with glass clad buildings.
-As the city becomes more developed, preservation of urban biodiversity is not only essential for protecting wildlife and the natural environment, but it also adds richness to urban life.
+As the city becomes more developed, preservation of urban biodiversity is not only essential for protecting and maintaining the natural environment, but it also adds richness to urban life.